 4. Fat Margaret’s Tower

-It was initially constructed to defend the harbor as well as to enthrall visitors arriving by sea.
-Later, the tower was transformed into a prison.
-It is now home to the Estonian Maritime Museum and features an interesting collection of nautical paraphernalia spread out over four levels.
+Fat Margaret’s Tower is now home to the Estonian Maritime Museum, featuring an interesting collection of nautical paraphernalia spread out over four levels.

 Fun Fact